crypticwisdom/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100-change_owner_and_group: This script is used to change the owner and the group owner
 101-symbolic_link_permissions: This script is used to change the owner and the group owner of _hello to vincent and staff respectively.

+102-if_only
+102-if_only: This script is used to change the owner of the file hello to betty only if it is owned by the user guillaume